Use Tags and Smart Folders in Notes on your iPhone and iPad

 Scroll down and tap Convert to Smart Folder.

-When you convert a folder, its notes will be moved to the Notes folder and tagged with the name of the Smart Folder.
-Bear in mind that you can't convert shared folders, a folder with a subfolder or a folder that contains locked notes.
+When you convert a folder, its notes are moved to the Notes folder and tagged with the name of the Smart Folder.
+Keep in mind, you can’t convert shared folders, a folder with a subfolder, or a folder that contains locked notes.

-When you've converted a folder to a Smart Folder, it can't be undone.
-If you no longer want the Smart Folder, you'll need to delete it.
+When you convert a folder to a Smart Folder, it can't be undone.
+If you no longer want the Smart Folder, you need to delete it.

 Edit a Smart Folder